vortexdeveloperlabs/Dispenser/README.md

 You will be able to configure the gallery in these ways:

 -   Opt-out - `Config option: gallery.status {boolean}`
--   Blacklist server - `/config gallery.blacklist {string: The Server ID or Name for participating servers}`
+-   Blacklist server - `Config option: gallery.blacklist {string: The Server ID or Name for participating servers}`

 ### Manual Mode (legacy)

-This will be developed at a substantial time after Dispenser's release
+This will essentially be Dispenser V2

-TODO: ...